PDLT-University-of-York/test-split-site/docs/ultra/conditional-release.md

     Please keep in mind that it is best practice not to restrict content week by week.

-To set up conditional availability based on student performance:
+### Conditional release based on student performance

 1. Mouse over the current visibility status (e.g. **Hidden from students**) of the content item whose visibility you want to modify, then click the down arrow that appears.
 2. Click on **Release conditions**.